chaosmaou/wivrn-guide/README.md

 ![wlx-overlay-s](./assets/images/wlx-s.webp)

-## wlx-overlay-s Install
+### wlx-overlay-s Install

 Installing wlx-overlay-s will vary depending on your distro of choice.

-### Bazzite:
+#### Bazzite/PikaOS

 Go to the [GitHub](https://github.com/galister/wlx-overlay-s/releases) page and download the latest AppImage from the releases page.

-Then open Bazaar and search for "Gear Lever" and install it.
+Then open your app store and search for "Gear Lever" and install it.
 We will use it to install and manage AppImages on your system.

 Once downloaded, right click on the Appimage file on your computer and select “Open with Gear Lever”.